CHILDREN - PRIVATE LAW

 Under new procedures, there is a requirement for all parties to attend a meeting with a mediator to see whether mediation might be suitable to settle and reach an agreement rather than using the Court process.

-An application has to be made to the Court on form C100 (unless it is for Parental Responsibility) giving brief details about the background of the case and then this is issued with the fee of £215 (currently).
+An application has to be made to the Court on form C100 (unless it is for Parental Responsibility) giving brief details about the background of the case and then this is issued with the fee of £215 (at the time of writing).

 The Court will then fix an initial hearing to give directions on how the case should progress forward.
 Most proceedings are issued before Tier 1 Judges (also known as Magistrates).
 They will try very hard to get the parties to reach an agreement.
 It is possible to reach agreement at the initial hearing.